What your spreadsheet was trying to be.

 because the items are different.

-Select a subcategory and the fields appear: a game-worn jersey asks for era, team, authentication provider, wear documentation, and photo-matching status.
-A sealed box — production year, seal condition, print run.
-You've been building these distinctions in spreadsheet columns for years.
-The architecture already has them.
+Pick the subcategory and the right fields surface.
+A game-worn jersey asks for different documentation than a sealed box because it needs different documentation.
+You've been building those distinctions in spreadsheet columns for years.
+Here, the architecture already knows them.

 Two paths in.